Xavilien/pathprofile/README.md

 # Path Profile Bot

 ## Overview
 Telegram Bot to calculate Ultra-High Frequency (UHF) path profile, distance and azimuth between 2 points on a map.
-You can either run it in the CLI or using the following [telegram bot](https://telegram.me/pathprofile_bot) (Unfortunately, if I do not manage to find an alternative to heroku, this will not work after 28 Nov 2022 as heroku is removing its free services).
+You can either run it in the CLI or using the following [telegram bot](https://telegram.me/pathprofile_bot) (Unfortunately, if I do not manage to find an alternative to heroku, this will not work after 28 Nov 2022 as heroku is removing its free services and so you will have to run the bot yourself before using it).

 ## Usage
 ### A note on Map Grid References (MGRs)